 All prospective students must complete an Attestation of High School Graduation or Equivalent form prior to acceptance for enrollment by UMA.
-Prospective students must submit proof of having earned a high school diploma, GED, or equivalent within 30 days of the student's start date.
+In addition, UMA will select students for a proof of high school verification and validation review.
+Selected students must submit proof of having earned a high school diploma or equivalent within 30 days of receiving a request for such documentation from UMA.